 LUNCH: Taberna del Alabardero || Dinner: Not included

 GOOD TO KNOW | Accommodation for day seven is not included in the train itinerary.
-The program ends around 05.00 pm, consider booking at least one night in Sevilla to explore a bit more of the city.
+The program ends around 05.00 pm, consider booking at least one or two night in Sevilla to give yourself ample time to soak in the beauty of the city.

 Onboard Amenities and Services